Impact iOS 14 update on Facebook Ads

 The iOS 14 update affects online advertisements around the world.
 Measuring, reporting, retargeting performance and conversions will be limited.
 How does this work in practice?
 Picture this: Elysa sees a Facebook Ad for her favorite bag and decides to click on the ad.
 Once on the page, she immediately decides to buy the bag online through her mobile phone.
 The next day she walks around with her new bag.
 Amazing, right?

 However, it is a different story for the marketer of the bag store.
-Because Elysa indicated with the iOS 14 update that she no longer wanted to be followed, sales, (mobile) web visits, and even interaction with Facebook Ads could not be measured.
+Because Elysa indicated with the iOS 14 update that she no longer wanted to be followed, so sales, (mobile) web visits, and even interaction with Facebook Ads could not be measured.
 The marketer does not know what the conversion rate (the percentage of visitors who proceed to a transaction) of the ad is.
 And in addition, Facebook does not know this either.
-It is therefore a lot more difficult for Facebook and for the marketer to optimize their campaigns.
+It is therefore a lot more difficult for Facebook and for the marketer to optimise their campaigns.
 They are missing pieces of important data.
 Apple's new policy ensures that you can no longer track who performs which action on your website.
 The users can no longer be traced and it is therefore impossible to trace which advertisement or web page generates a lot of traffic or conversions.

 What is also important to mention is the fact that if Facebook implements the Apple update, you as an advertiser will be limited to a maximum of 8 conversion events on Facebook.
 Facebook will also automatically set up conversion events which they think are relevant to your business.
-They do this (when the update takes effect) because all older events are then made inactive for both reporting and optimization.
+They do this (when the update takes effect) because all older events are then made inactive for both reporting and optimisation.
 You can adjust the conversion events yourself in "Event Management".

 What can you and your marketing team do about this new Apple policy?
 Here are some tips: